Clinical trials - questions and answers

 The Voluntary Harmonisation Procedure (VHP) is a procedure which makes it possible to obtain coordinated assessment of an application for a clinical trial that is to take place in several European countries.

 For more information, please see: Voluntary Harmonisation Procedure (VHP) for the assessment of multinational clinical trial applications.

-The VHP-procedure has been added the possibility of a review of an ethics committee, in Denmark The National Research Ethics Committee, so called VHP-plus.
-DKMA will be involved in VHP-plus only for clinical trials involving ATMPs, phase I-II cancer trials and clinical trials involving children.
+The VHP procedure has been extended and now includes the VHP-plus procedure, in Denmark the National Research Ethics Committee.
+The Danish Medicines Agency will be involved in VHP-plus only for clinical trials involving ATMPs, phase I-II cancer trials and clinical trials involving children.
 Quality data (IMPD) will not be assessed by the ethics committee.

-Please note that clinical trials with ATMP and children that has been assessed in the VHP must be notified to National Research Ethic Committee for final ethic approval (and not the local REC), since it is the National Ethic committee that is involved in the VHP-procedure.
+Please note that clinical trials with ATMP and children that have been assessed in the VHP must be notified to the National Research Ethics Committee for final ethics approval (and not the local REC), since it is the National Ethics Committee that is involved in the VHP procedure.

 No later than three weeks after a clinical trial application has been approved via VHP, the application must be submitted to the participating national regulatory authorities for authorisation.
 The regulatory authorities must authorise the clinical trial within 10 days, provided the application is complete.

 The application is to comprise the same elements as if it were an ordinary clinical trial application, cf. Appendix 10 of our guidelines.
 It is important to submit the same documentation which was authorised via VHP with the national application.

 In addition to the documents submitted under VHP, the national application must include submission of the following documents:

 - An email from which it appears that the application has been approved under VHP

 - National EudraCT application form (PDF and XML file)